-Use this page to post an ad on CStheory-jobs.org.
+Use this form to post an ad on cstheory-jobs.org.
 If something is not clear, see an example.
 Ads should be for academic positions such as faculty, postdocs, teaching fellows, or researchers in universities or research labs.
 This website is maintained by the Committee for the Advancement of Theoretical Computer Science (CATCS).